10 Recruitment Video Ideas That Attract Better Candidates (Proven Examples)

 Why it works: Real employee voices build trust and credibility early in the candidate journey.

 Best for: Employer branding and culture-driven hiring.
+You can make testimonial videos to share these authentic stories.

 Day-in-the-Life Recruitment Video